 What's Happening on the Site?

 In May 2016, the TCAAP Joint Development Authority selected Alatus, LLC as the master developer for the site.
 In December 2016, the City Council approved amendments to the TCAAP Redevelopment Code and the Arden Hills 2030 Comprehensive Plan to facilitate the redevelopment plan proposed by Alatus.
-The City, Ramsey County, and Alatus are currently working on a Master Development Agreement that will guide the phased development of the site.
+The City, Ramsey County, and Alatus are working on a Master Development Agreement that would guide the phased development of the site.

 Site Infrastructure & Preparation

 Several large public infrastructure projects have been completed to help support the future development of TCAAP.
 Construction on the County Road H and I-35W interchange and the County Road I, Rice Creek Parkway, and Old Highway 8 interchange was completed in 2017.